ERP for nonprofits: Exploring the Unit4 model

 We’ve developed our solutions – and the models to deliver them to you quickly - with an eye to four strategic priorities:

 - Building trust and accountability

-As well as the core model and additional components, the industry model consists of a series of familiarization materials (that help your teams understand how the project will run and what to expect), pre-defined processes (that keep the implementation on track and running smoothly), and delivery materials (that ensure you have everything you need to run your solution successfully from the get-go.
+As well as the core model and additional components, the industry model consists of a series of familiarization materials.
+These materials help your teams understand how the project will run and what to expect.
+They also include pre-defined processes (that keep the implementation on track and running smoothly) and delivery materials (to ensure you have everything you need to run your solution successfully) from the get-go.

-It’s a tried and tested model focused on reducing time-to-value and streamlining your business processes – taking advantage of our low- and no-code configuration capabilities to help you get exactly what you want out of your solutions.
+It’s a tried and tested model focused on reducing time-to-value and streamlining your business processes—taking advantage of our low- and no-code configuration capabilities to help you get what you want out of your solutions.

 Learn how Unit4 can help your nonprofit successfully implement a modern, cloud ERP system that improves your people experience so you can deliver more impact

-Click below to watch the whole X4U session on demand and discover more about the components of the nonprofit industry model, how the implementation and onboarding processes work for your company and your people, and how we continue to support you after you’re up and running.
+Click below to watch the whole X4U session on-demand and discover more about the nonprofit industry model’s components, how the implementation and onboarding processes work for your company and your people, and how we continue to support you after you’re up and running.
 You can also access every other session from the event via the X4U portal.